-Nuffield Early Language Intervention (20 weeks) is delivered by one trained teaching assistant in 100 sessions, comprising three 30-minute group sessions (to groups of 3-5 children) and two 15-minute individual sessions each week.
+Nuffield Early Language Intervention (30 weeks) is delivered by one trained teaching assistant.
+It begins with 30 sessions over 10 weeks in nursery, comprising three 20-minute sessions delivered to groups of 2-4 children each week.
+It is followed by 100 sessions over 20 weeks in primary school, comprising three 30-minute group sessions (to groups of 3-5 children) and two 15-minute individual sessions each week.